MrKtheNOob/Bamba-sApp/README.md

-App to help you learn irregular verbs
+Web app to help you learn irregular verbs and more soon